jeffreykegler/old_kollos/design/evaluate.md

 First, the Libmarpa parse should be turned into a tree, where each node is a `libmarpa-node` Lua object.
-The array of the `libmarpa-node` object should have the ID of the Libmarpa rule as its first first element.
+The array of the `libmarpa-node` object should have the ID of the Libmarpa rule as its first element.
 The remaining elements should be its
 RHS children -- either terminal or non-terminals.